 - Measuring Tools: 1/2 teaspoon, 1 teaspoon, 1 Tablespoon, 1/4 cup, and 1 cup.

-Chicken bolognese is easy to make in under 30 minutes.
-It’s made with simple and wholesome ingredients.
+Chicken bolognese is easy to make in under 30 minutes in five simple steps.
 This recipe is the ideal weeknight and date night dinner!
-Here are detailed step-by-step instructions for any level cook:
+Here are detailed step-by-step instructions with pictures for visual reference so any level cook can make them.
+The full recipe and ingredient measurements are at the bottom of this page in the recipe card.

 First, heat olive oil over medium-high heat in a large dutch oven or pot.
 Then, add in finely diced onions, carrots, and mushrooms and cook for 4 – 5 minutes until the onions are translucent.